c-sanders/BoostAndQtThreads/README.md

 Configuring the package.
 ------------------------

+This packge should be configured using the `configure` script that comes with it.
+At the time this script in invoked, the directory which the
+Qt moc command line utility resides in, must be present within the `PATH` environment variable.
+If the user who is executing the `configure` script doesn't want to alter their `PATH` environment variable proper, then they should pass an altered version of it in the command which is used to execute the `configure` script.
+This altered version should contain the directory which the Qt moc command line utility resides in.
+An example command, showing how to invoke the `configure` script, is shown below;

+	> ./configure --with-boost=/home/foo/local/boost_1_74_0 PATH=/home/foo/Qt-5.15.1/bin:${PATH}

 Before this package is configured by the user, they must first ensure that the directory which contains the Qt package `bin` sub-directory, is present within their
 `PATH` environment variable.
-The reason for this, is because this package's `configure.ac` script uses the Autoconf macro `AX_HAVE_QT`.
-This macro in turn, will go looking for the `qmake` command line utility - which generally speaking, resides within the `bin` sub-directory.
+The reason for this, is because this package's `configure.ac` script makes use of the Autoconf macro `AX_HAVE_QT`.
+In turn, this macro will go looking for the `qmake` command line utility - which generally speaking, resides within the `bin` sub-directory.